nanxstats/protr/README.md

   * 20+ pre-computed 2D and 3D descriptor sets for the 20 amino acids to use with the scales-based descriptors
   * BLOSUM and PAM matrices for the 20 amino acids
   * Meta information of the 20 amino acids

-## Shiny Web Application

-ProtrWeb, the Shiny web application built on protr, can be accessed from [http://protr.org](http://protr.org).

-ProtrWeb does not require any knowledge of R programming for the users, it is a user-friendly and one-click-to-go online platform for computing the descriptors presented in the protr package.

 ## Links